akheron/typera/README.md

 const userBody = t.type({ name: t.string, age: t.number })
 ```

-We fist import the stuff that is needed, and define an object type that is
+We first import the stuff that is needed, and define an object type that is
 returned from the route handler.
 We also define an [io-ts] codec for decoding
 incoming user data.